theewook/war-sec-clustr/README.md

     # Scheduler configuration
     cleanSession.fixedDelay=10000

-These values can be changed in the file `app.properties`
+These values can be changed in the file `app.properties`.

+The default timeout for the session is 1 minute.

 Running the application
 -----------------------